coder2003lucky/axonstandardized_fork/.ipynb_checkpoints/readme-checkpoint.md

 1. go into playground directory (axonstandardized/playground/)
 2. make sure inputs.txt has correct offspring_size and ngen and that gaGPU is set to True
 3. run run.sh (in playground)
-4. results pkl files in \textbf{axonstandardized/playground/gen_algGPU/python/}
+10. results pkl files in **axonstandardized/playground/gen_algGPU/python/** and slurm left in axonstandardized/playground/slurm_out/

 To run neurogpu interactively